ncatlab/nlab-content/pages/8/1/1/8/18118/content.md

   \{ X \setminus Y \subset X\} \cup \{ U_i \subset X \}_{i \in J \subset I}
 $$

-is still an oopen cover of $X$, hence in particular intersects to a finite open cover of $Y$.
+is still an open cover of $X$, hence in particular intersects to a finite open cover of $Y$.
 But since $Y \cap ( X \setminus Y ) = \empty$, it follows that indeed

 $$